lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 matches the parent directory name for the workflow list of targets.

-The highlighted lines of code (starting with ``journal_file = f"{model}_geometry"``) instruct SCons on how to build the ``journal_file`` target, which is an Abaqus CAE file.
-The ``journal_file`` variable exists to reduce hard-coded duplication of file names.
-``journal_options`` allows for parameters to be passed as command line arguments to the journal file.
+The highlighted lines of code (starting with ``journal_file = f"{model}_geometry"``) instruct SCons on how to build the target, an Abaqus CAE file whose name is constructed using the ``journal_file`` variable.
+The ``journal_file`` variable exists solely to minimize hard-coded duplication of the string ``'single_element_geometry'``. ``journal_options`` allows for parameters to be passed as command line arguments to the journal file.
 This will be discussed in REFTUTORIAL05PLACEHOLDER.

 Next, the ``workflow`` list is extended to include the action to use the :meth:`waves.builders.abaqus_journal` builder, as discussed in REFTUTORIAL0PLACEHOLDER.